lit-alan/Server-Side-Scripting/Snippets/project.md

 ## Views

-_at this point, create a folder in `app/views` called `contacts`.
+_At this point, create a folder in `app/views` called `contacts`.
 We will store our two views in this folder.
 Its not required, but it helps to better organise our files/views._

 ### `app/views/contacts/index.php`

 This view displays a list of all contacts retrieved from the database in a table format.

-It loops through the $contacts array provided by the controller and outputs each contact’s details, using esc() to safely display the data, while also providing a link to add a new contact.
+It loops through the `$contacts` array provided by the controller and outputs each contact’s details, using `esc()` to safely display the data, while also providing a link to add a new contact.

 ```php
 <!DOCTYPE html>